barondevke/AutoTrackFinal/README.md

 # Want to use some of the code ?
 Feel free to use the code as long as you follow the lisence and copywrite agreement.

+# Developer Notes
+The payment page is still under development and may not be fully functionable.